Best Experience Sharing To Improve Combat Skills: Chief Of Army Staff - UrduPoint

 Best Experience Sharing To Improve Combat Skills: Chief Of Army Staff

-Chief of Army Staff (COAS) General Qamar Javed Bajwa on Wendesday said that sharing of best experiences through series of events will improve combat skills and help integrate armies of participant countries
+Chief of Army Staff (COAS) General Qamar Javed Bajwa Wendesday said that sharing of best experiences through series of events would improve combat skills and help integrate armies of participant countries

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Mar, 2020 ) :Chief of Army Staff (COAS) General Qamar Javed Bajwa on Wendesday said that sharing of best experiences through series of events will improve combat skills and help integrate armies of participant countries.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 4th Mar, 2020 ) :Chief of Army Staff (COAS) General Qamar Javed Bajwa Wendesday said that sharing of best experiences through series of events would improve combat skills and help integrate armies of participant countries.

 He visited training area near Kharian to witness concluding ceremony of International Pakistan Army Team Spirit (PATS) competition.